github/backup-utils/README.md

 The backup utilities use [hard links][12] to store data efficiently, so the backup snapshots must be written to a filesystem with support for hard links.

+Using a [case sensitive][26] file system is strongly recommended to avoid conflicts.

 ##### GitHub Enterprise version requirements

 The backup utilities are fully supported under GitHub Enterprise 2.0 or